Wang Jun (Pengzu): Decline in power

 In 312, Han's city of Yuanxiang (苑鄕, in present-day Hebei and Beijing) surrendered to Wang Jun, prompting Shi Le to lay siege on it.
 In response, Wang Jun sent Wang Chang (王昌) and Duan Jilujuan to attack Shi Le's base at Xiangguo.
-However, Duan Jilujuan's cousin, Duan Mopei, was captured in battle, and Shi Le used him as a hostage to negotiate peace with Jilujuan.
+However, Duan Jilujuan's cousin, Duan Mobo, was captured in battle, and Shi Le used him as a hostage to negotiate peace with Jilujuan.
 The negotiations was a turning point for Shi Le; he was able to reach a mutual understanding with the Duan, who then withdrew from Xiangguo and began distancing themselves from Wang Jun.
 After the Duan left, Wang Chang also retreated, and Yuanxiang fell back to the Han.

 Shortly after his victory, Shi Le attacked Xindu again and killed the Inspector of Jizhou, Wang Xiang (王象), so Wang Jun replaced him with Shao Ju (邵舉).
 In April or May 313, Shi Le invaded Shangbai (上白; in present-day Guangzong County, Hebei) and killed Li Yun, so Wang Jun appointed Bao Sheng (薄盛) as the new Inspector of Qingzhou.
 In light of this recent attack, Shi le planned to send Zao Song and Duan Jilujuan on a campaign against Shi Le.
 However, he soon realized that the Duan had deserted him when they refused to answer his summons.
 Furious, Wang Jun allied with the Xianbei chiefs, Tuoba Yilu and Murong Hui, to punish them, but Jilujuan defeated the Tuoba while the Murong withdrew upon hearing their ally's defeat.

 Shi Le later attacked Dingling (定陵; in present-day Xiangcheng County, Henan) and killed Tian Hui.
 Bao Sheng also surrendered to Shi Le, and Shi Le continued to capture more counties and commanderies in the east.
 As Wang Jun's influence continued to diminish, the Wuhuan leaders, Shen Guang (審廣), Jian Shang (漸裳) and Hao Xi (郝襲), all secretly defected to Shi Le's side.